marketgoo/badger-landing/blog/how-to-create-a-white-label-seo-report-with-badger.md

 excerpt: In SEO projects, reports are valuable for gaining insights into a client's progress, highlighting key successes, and identifying improvement areas.
-White-label SEO reports have become an essential component of tracking and presenting data in a structured, comprehensive manner
+White-label SEO reports have become an essential component of tracking and presenting data in a structured, comprehensive manner.
 ---
 ![white label seo report ](/img/blog/badger-ultim.png)